 Here I am in April 2017, moose hunting in the Hauroko Burn, Fiordland NZ.

 I am (now) a retired farmer in Gippsland, Victoria and have spent very many years walking in the Victorian Alps & elsewhere (more often than not in winter) and in every different weather.
 I hope to be able to continue my rambling for some time to come.

-I have camped out a lot, more than two years plus of my life in total (many thanks to my wife and my kids for that indulgence).
-I have often seen the failure of just about every type of gear, and experienced just about every disaster which can befall you in the wilderness, and survived.
+I have camped out a lot, more than two years plus of my life in total.
+I have seen the failure of just about every type of gear, and experienced just about every disaster which can befall you in the wilderness, and survived.

 So, if you dream of doing a bit of camping or hiking, perhaps I can offer some useful advice?
 I hope you find something interesting and/or helpful here.